 A “nesting” dish has a recessed lid allowing the dishes to nest/sit on top of each other to prevent from slipping and sliding.
 The base fits neatly and precisely inside the top of the lid thus giving the STAR™DISH “nesting alpine” a unique feature not available elsewhere in the market; superior stacking stability.

 The ventilation lugs (vents) moulded on the underside of the lid allow for venting, and prevent condensation from developing and dripping onto culture.
 It allows the exchange of gases between the inside of the dish and the external environmental.
 Non-vented dishes, on the other hand, will seal tight on the edge of the base creating an anaerobic condition.

 The Isoplater or ISO is a frosted marking moulded on the base of a dish which serves as a target for automated media pouring equipment that requires a mark detectable by “laser” or infrared light to orient a plate to the same position all the time.

 Yes.
 All Phoenix Biomedical Petri dishes are sterile.
-They are manufactured inside ISO Class 5 cleanrooms and under Phoenix Biomedical’s own stringent air cleanliness limits.
+They are manufactured inside ISO Class 5 cleanrooms and additionally under the company’s extra tight air cleanliness limits.

 (Click here to find out more about the cleanroom technology).

-Each lot undergoes a thorough testing conducted by an independent microbiological testing laboratory before sterility certificate is issued.
+Each lot undergoes a thorough sterility testing conducted by an independent, certified microbiological laboratory before Sterility Certificates are issued.
 The testing procedure follows the current USP edition.